 The tools that make our lives so much easier can also quickly damage your hair when misused.
 That daily "bump" with your trusty curling iron can slowly but surely fry your ends.
 Even one time that's too hot can damage your hair, so take it easy.
 Try gentler methods for providing curl and volume to your tresses, such as wrapping at night or satin-covered rollers.
 The occasional pass with a thermal styling tool should be safe, but always use a heat protectant as a barrier between a hot iron and your hair.

 Good Heat Protectants to Try

 When it comes to Black hair, you need to ask yourself if you want healthy locks or to be a platinum blonde—because you usually can't have both.
 Natural hair can sometimes withstand this extreme lightening, but not without heavy and frequent conditioning.
 If you wear yours relaxed, choose another color; preferably one that doesn't lift your natural shade more than three levels.
 Thompson and Wilson told me, "When you bleach or color your hair it becomes very fragile and needs to be moisturized and treated with a deep conditioning treatment.
 We highly recommend our Revival Deep Conditioning Treatment ($35) to replenish, moisturize, and restore your hair without weighing it down.
 For an even deeper hydration, we recommend sitting under a hooded dryer or a hood steamer for about 30 minutes."

 If you're a budding naturalista who wants to grow out your relaxer, you're going to have to be patient.
 If you use mayonnaise to try and strip a relaxer from your hair, you're not doing permanent damage, but you're not doing anything else either.
 But if you use dish detergent, harsh shampoos or products that promise to strip chemicals, you're definitely harming your hair.
 Relaxers are permanent—they change the chemical structure of your hair.
 Think about it like cooking an egg.
 Just like you can't uncook an egg, nothing will strip a relaxer.
-So save your vinegar, coconut milk and detergent.
-Either practice patience or cut it all off.